yigitozkavci/haskell-cabal-starter/README.md

 After you successfully completed the steps above, you should see something like this:

 ```
+Running 1 test suites...
 Test suite tests: RUNNING...

 Validate haqify function
   haqify is supposed to prefix Haq! to things
-Falsely validate haqify function
+Also validate haqify function
-  haqify is not supposed to prefix Haq! to things FAILED [1]
+  haqify is supposed to prefix NonHaq! to things FAILED [1]

 Failures:

   tests/HSpecTests.hs:13:
-  1) Falsely validate haqify function haqify is not supposed to prefix Haq! to things
+  1) Also validate haqify function haqify is supposed to prefix NonHaq! to things
        expected: "NonHaq! me"
         but got: "Haq! me"

-Randomized with seed 2130054027
+Randomized with seed 501962637

-Finished in 0.0097 seconds
+Finished in 0.0089 seconds
 2 examples, 1 failure
+Test suite tests: FAIL
+Test suite logged to: dist/test/haq-0.1.0.0-tests.log
 ```

 Now you can start with fixing the wrong spec.
 Happy hacking!